• Skip to primary navigation

 Oil-Free Cooking

 Another option to do oil-free cooking is to start with ¼ cup of water to cook the veggies in.
-I prefer the previous method because it allows for slight browning action on the vegetables and brings out more flavor.
+I prefer the previous method because it allows for slight browning action on the vegetables and adds flavor.

 Storing White Bean Kale Soup